hdaniel1/module-one-final-project-guidelines-dc-web-career-040119/APPLICATIONINFORMATION.md

 # User Stories
 1. As a user, I want to log in and specify certain adoption preferences
-2. As a user, I want to see all available pets/shelters based on my preferences
+2. As a user, I want to see all available pets based on my preferences for shelters in my zip
+3. As a user, I want to favorite pets within my preferences to view later
-3. As a user, I want to adopt a pet
+4. As a user, I want to adopt a pet(s) from my favorited pets
-4. As a user, I want to see all shelters in my area that offer volunteer work
+5. As a user, I want to see all shelters in my area that offer volunteer work
-5. As a user, I want to sign up for volunteer work
+6. As a user, I want to sign up for volunteer work
-6. As a user, I want to see all events in my area
+7. As a user, I want to see all events in my area
-7. As a user, I want to sign up for events in my area
+8. As a user, I want to sign up for events in my area

 # Object Models
 1. Adopter